aditya4singla/ece445/notebooks/asingla4/README.md

 ## 3/31/2022 - Laser Testing and Lab Notebook
 Today we met to update our lab notebooks for the last few weeks.
 We also tested the new laser that just arrived today.
+- Our new laser seems to be perfect for our application.